benprisby/personal-website/content/blog/revamping-this-website/index.md

 Anyway, I found WordPress relatively easy to pick up even with its complexities.
 I didn't have much in the way of content, but it was fun making some quick websites for school projects on random, long, free domain names.
 It was a chance to get familiar with themes, plugins, SQLite, and cPanel.
-And this early experience always kept WordPress in my back pocket as I started playing around with other web technologies and site builders like SquareSpace throughout high school.
+And this early experience always kept WordPress in my back pocket as I started playing around with other web technologies and site builders like Squarespace throughout high school.

 ### First Pass